tom-howard/com2009/docs/course/assignment2/part-b/task3.md

 * Like the simulation, "rooms" will be constructed of wooden walls 180 mm tall, 10 mm thick and either 440 mm or 880 mm in length
 * Each room will contain a cylindrical beacon of 200 mm diameter and 250 mm height
 * Rooms will be different shapes and sizes and in different locations (but there will always be four of them)
-* The robot might not necessarily be located at the same starting point as in the simulation
+* The robot might not necessarily be located at the same starting point as in the simulation, it could start *anywhere* in the arena
 * Beacons will be the same shape, size and colour as those in the simulation (yellow, red, green and blue).

     **But**: detecting colours is a lot harder in the real-world than it is in simulation, so you'll need to do a lot of testing on a real robot if you want to get this working robustly (you will have access to all the beacons during the lab sessions).